netdata/netdata/collectors/COLLECTORS.md

 ## Third-party collectors

-These collectors are developed and maintined by third parties and, unlike the other collectors, are not installed by default.
+These collectors are developed and maintained by third parties and, unlike the other collectors, are not installed by default.
 To use a third-party collector, visit their GitHub/documentation page and follow their installation procedures.

 -   [CyberPower UPS](https://github.com/HawtDogFlvrWtr/netdata_cyberpwrups_plugin): Polls CyberPower UPS data using